aksommerville/sevensauces/README.md

 - - [x] Details of focussed ingredient.
 - - [ ] Advice.
 - - [ ] Require confirmation at Ready for obviously incorrect stews.
 Eg no ingredients, or poison included.
-- - [ ] Animate delivery. ...punt this, maybe we don't need it, if there's going to be a separate daily-wrap-up modal.
+- - [x] Animate delivery. ...punt this, maybe we don't need it, if there's going to be a separate daily-wrap-up modal. ...yeah, i think not necessary.
-- - [ ] Separate scoreboard sequence after delivery.
+- - [x] Separate scoreboard sequence after delivery.
+- - [x] Show clock.
+Can we do an hourglass with realistic physics?
 - [ ] Should we give Dot some of her Full Moon toys too?
 - - YES: Broom, Umbrella, Bell
 - - NO: Chalk, Violin, Hat, Feather, Pitcher